Sodium-vapor lamp: Low-pressure sodium

 Spectrum of a low-pressure sodium lamp.
 The intense yellow band is the atomic sodium D-line emission, comprising about 90% of the visible light emission for this lamp type.

 Two Honda Fits under low-pressure sodium lamps.
 Both appear black, even though the car on the left is bright red, while the car on the right is actually black.

-Low-pressure sodium (LPS) lamps have a borosilicate glass gas discharge tube containing solid sodium and a small amount of neon and argon gas in a Penning mixture to start the gas discharge.
+Low-pressure sodium (LPS) lamps have a borosilicate glass gas discharge tube containing solid sodium and a small amount of neon and argon gas in a Penning mixture (99% neon, 1% argon) to start the gas discharge.
 The discharge tube may be linear (SLI lamp) or U-shaped.
 When the lamp is first started, it emits a dim red/pink light (from the neon and argon) to warm the sodium metal; within a few minutes as the sodium metal vaporizes, the emission becomes the common bright yellow.
 These lamps produce a virtually monochromatic light averaging a 589.3 nm wavelength (actually two dominant spectral lines very close together at 589.0 and 589.6 nm).
 The colors of objects illuminated by only this narrow bandwidth are difficult to distinguish.

 LPS lamps have an outer glass vacuum envelope around the inner discharge tube for thermal insulation, which improves their efficiency.
 Earlier LPS lamps had a detachable dewar jacket (SO lamps).
 Lamps with a permanent vacuum envelope (SOI lamps) were developed to improve thermal insulation.
 Further improvement was attained by coating the glass envelope with an infrared reflecting layer of indium tin oxide, resulting in SOX lamps, the current, standard type of Low pressure sodium lamps.

 Following the development of the Philips Mini-SOX 18W (which became the smallest size of Low pressure sodium lamps and later incorporated into the SOX-E range), some of the design features that contributed to its high efficacy were applied to the existing high power SOX lamps.
 The result was the SOX-E (Economy) range, that was more energy-efficient and operated on less current than before.
 They are easily distinguished by their black bayonet caps instead of red on standard SOX lamps.
 Lamp power was significantly reduced compared to that of the traditional SOX range, lowering discharge current density and increasing luminous efficacy.
 This was achieved through improved thermal insulation and a modified infrared-reflective coating.